Luigi's Mansion: Dark Moon: Plot

-King Boo, who has escaped from his painting after the events of the original game, shatters the Dark Moon, a large crystalline object which has a pacifying effect on the ghosts that inhabit Evershade Valley, using the magical jewel embedded in his crown.
-This causes the ghosts to suddenly become hostile, forcing Professor E. Gadd to take shelter in his bunker while a dark fog covers the valley.
+King Boo, who had recently escaped from his painting imprisonment, (Note: As depicted in the 2001 video game Luigi's Mansion) shatters the Dark Moon, a large and crystalline object suspended above Evershade Valley which has a pacifying effect on its ghostly inhabitants, using the magical jewel embedded in his crown.
+This causes the ghosts to become hostile, forcing Professor E. Gadd to take shelter in his bunker while a dark fog covers the valley.
 From the bunker, E. Gadd contacts Luigi and unwillingly teleports him to the bunker, with E. Gadd showing a shattered piece of the Dark Moon to Luigi. to help recover the pieces of the Dark Moon.
 The professor reveals that five other pieces have landed across the Evershade Valley, leading to E. Gadd enlisting Luigi to recover the remaining Dark Moon pieces and to capture and contain the ghosts before they leave the valley and wreak havoc on the rest of the world.
 To aid Luigi, he provides him with several gadgets: a flashlight; the Poltergust 5000, an upgraded version of the Poltergust 3000; the Dual Scream, a Nintendo DS-like device used for navigation and communication purposes; and the Dark-Light Device, a special lens used for uncovering hidden objects and Boos.

 Luigi makes his way through the five mansions of the valley, recovering a piece of the Dark Moon from powerful "Possessor" ghosts, entrusted by King Boo to guard them, in each area and saving the professor's Toad assistants, who have been trapped in paintings.
 The Toads share security images that provide valuable clues to the whereabouts of the Dark Moon pieces and each one shows a pair of Boos carrying a bag with a painting inside.
 Whenever a Dark Moon piece is recovered, parts of the dark fog is lifted.
 Eventually, Luigi and E. Gadd find out that King Boo is behind the whole crisis in the valley and is detaining Mario in the painting.
 After Luigi obtains the final Dark Moon piece in a parallel dimension accessed in the fifth mansion, King Boo intercepts him as he is being returned to the bunker.
-King Boo reveals to Luigi his intentions to use the corrupted ghosts to conquer the world before battling him and being defeated once again.
+King Boo reveals to Luigi his intent to use the corrupted ghosts in conquering the world before battling him and being defeated once more.

 When Luigi returns to his world, he frees Mario from the painting and reunites with E. Gadd and the Toads.
-They reassemble the Dark Moon, returning the ghosts back to their friendly selves.
-E. Gadd then releases the captured ghosts from their detainment in the bunker and they celebrate by taking a photo.
+They reassemble the Dark Moon, returning the ghosts back to their former selves.
+E. Gadd then releases the captured ghosts from their detainment in the bunker and they celebrate by taking a picture.
 The game ends as Luigi returns home with his newly adopted ghost dog, Polterpup.
-The credits show Mario, Luigi, and the professor paying visits to Evershade Valley and spending time with the ghosts.
+The credits show Mario, Luigi and the professor paying visits to Evershade Valley and spending time with the ghosts.